malezidevs/mobile-money/README.md

-#This CodeBase is a manual fork of dervisgroup/mobile-money
+# This CodeBase was forked from the dervisgroup/mobile-money repository

 # Mobile Money Payments API